-The unit is supplied in packaging to prevent its being damaged in transit.
-This packaging is raw material and can therefore be reused or can be returned to the raw material system.
+The unit is supplied in packaging to prevent it from being damaged in transit.
+This packaging is raw material and can therefore be reused or recycled.

 The unit and its accessories are made of various types of material, such as metal and plastic.
 Defective components must be disposed of as special waste.
-Ask your local council.
+Please contact your local council for further guidance on how to dispose of this material correctly.